microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/guides/policy.md

     -PolicyName <Recording Policy Name>
 ```

-This assigns the policy to the user specified by its user principal name(upn), the user principal name is often also the email of the user, but it doesn't have to, the upn of a user can be found in the user overview of the [Microsoft Entra Admin Center](https://entra.microsoft.com).
+This assigns the policy to the user specified by its user principal name(UPN).
+The UPN is often also the email address of the user, but it does not have to be.
+The upn of a user can be found in the user overview of the [Microsoft Entra Admin Center](https://entra.microsoft.com).

 To verify if the policy was successfully assigned, you can run: